flavien-perier/eco-webserver/README.md

 ### File organisation

 If a client queries an unknown URL, the server will automatically redirect the request to the `index.html` file.
 If the server has a `404.html` file, the server will redirect its requests to this file.
-In the same way, it is also possible to create a `500.html` file which will be called in case of an error on the server.

 ## How the cache works ?